 How I’m choosing books

-- I’m picking what I see as popular or influential fantasy books based on my general knowledge and past study of the genre, as well on fantasy history articles and various online fantasy book lists and information, not based on my personal opinion of the books.
+- I’m picking what I see as popular or influential fantasy books based on my general knowledge and past study of the genre, as well on various online fantasy book lists, best-seller lists, book review / rating site statistics and fantasy history articles, not based on my personal opinion of the books.
 Of course, there’s always going to be subjectivity involved in lists like this, but I’m doing my best to be ‘impartial’.

 - I’ll only included the first in a series and one book per author per decade to avoid the list getting too long.